- Do patients have to do anything related to the Affordable Care Act?

 Q. What are the Special Enrollment Periods for American Indians and Alaska Natives?

 A: Members of federally-recognized tribes are allowed to purchase and enroll in Marketplace health insurance coverage monthly rather than just during the yearly open enrollment period.
 If you aren't a member of a federally recognized tribe and don't qualify for any other special enrollment period, you must enroll during the yearly open enrollment period.

 Q. What are the cost sharing exemptions for American Indians and Alaska Natives?

 A: If you enroll in a qualified health plan offered through the Marketplace, you may qualify for savings on cost sharing (e.g., copays, coinsurance, deductibles, and other similar charges).
-If you are a member of a federally recognized tribe and your household income is at or below 300% of the federal poverty level, you will have no cost sharing for services covered by the health plan you choose in the Marketplace.
-Regardless of your household income and your enrollment in the Marketplace, there is no cost sharing if you continue to receive services from your Indian health care provider or through referral under the Contract Health Services program.
+If you are a member of a federally recognized tribe and your household income is between 100% and 300% of the federal poverty level, you will have no cost sharing for services covered by the health plan you choose in the Marketplace.
+Regardless of your household income, if you enroll in a plan through the Marketplace, there is no cost sharing if you continue to receive services from your Indian health care provider or through a Contract Health Service authorized referral.

-There are also cost-sharing exemptions under the Medicaid program for enrolled individuals who receive services directly from the IHS, an Indian Tribe, tribal organization, or urban Indian organization or through referral under Contract Health Services.
+There are also cost-sharing exemptions under the Medicaid program for individuals who receive services directly from the IHS, an Indian Tribe, tribal organization, or urban Indian organization or through a Purchased/Referred Care (PRC) authorized referral.